Legal.us LLC

 Write any specific rules the tenant must follow.

-Step 13 – Choose Military Clause Option
+Step 13 – Choose the Military Clause Option

 Select a military clause option.

-Step 14 – Enter Smoking Option
+Step 14 – Enter the Smoking Option

 Choose a smoking option.